devikathampi/Exploratory-Data-Analysis/README.md

 ## :memo: Analysis
 - The data was cleaned and null values were imputed using KNN Imputer and insights from the data were drawn.
 Time series forecasting of data was done using ARIMA model.
 - The highest number of link clicks on ads by the user was found to be on February 2020.
-A detailed report on the data can be found <a href=""> here </a>
+A detailed report on the data can be found <a href="https://github.com/devikathampi/Exploratory-Data-Analysis/blob/master/Exploratory%20Data%20Analysis%20Report.pdf"> here </a>

 ## :closed_book: Analysis Report
 - <a href="https://github.com/devikathampi/Exploratory-Data-Analysis/blob/master/Exploratory%20Data%20Analysis%20Report.pdf"> View Report </a>